 It is important that these organisations make these referrals to us so that we can prevent and relieve homelessness effectively.
 The statutory duty came into effect on 1 October 2018.

 How to make a referral

 You can make a referral via the Locata referral system:

 If you are referring a person that is already homeless, whilst they have the right to be referred to any Local Housing Authority in England.
-It is preferable that they are referred to the local area where they have the strongest local connection (an area they have lived or worked previously or where they have close family members such as parents, siblings or adult children).
+It is preferable that they are referred to the local area where they have the strongest local connection (an area they have lived or where they have close family members such as parents, siblings or adult children or employment).

 Before you start